-- (A) A participant may possess and use a device in a courtroom, and may orally record, subject to the general limits on use in paragraph (d)(1) and the excluded items in subdivision (e).
-A participant may not use a device to visually record proceedings or transmit.
-The court may permit, preclude, or limit use of a device by a participant as set forth in paragraph (e)(3). - (B) The presiding judge may prohibit the use of a specific device in a particular location in the courtroom if the judge finds that the use will disrupt the conduct of the proceeding. - (C) This rule is not intended to prevent or limit the presentation of evidence or argument by a lawyer or self-represented party during a trial or hearing. - (4) Nonparticipants.
-A nonparticipant may possess devices in a courtroom. - (A) Prohibited Use.
-During evidentiary proceedings and any time a jury or jury pool is present, including during voir dire, nonparticipants may not use devices inside a courtroom and all devices must be turned off or in silent mode. - (B) Limited Use.
-During nonevidentiary proceedings when a jury or jury pool is not present, nonparticipants may use devices in a nondisruptive manner, subject to the limits provided in paragraph (d)(1) and subdivision (e), but may not transmit or record audio or visual images. - (C) The presiding judge may prohibit the use of a specific device in a particular location in the courtroom if the judge finds that the use will disrupt the conduct of the proceeding. - (5) Jurors.
-During juror selection and trial, prospective, seated, and alternate jurors may not use a device while in the courtroom.
-Jurors must not possess a device while deliberating. - (e) Limitations.
-Recording and transmission are subject to the general limits on use in subdivisions (c) and (d) and the following further limitations: - (1) Bench conferences, conferences between co-counsel and activity during a recess, may be recorded or transmitted visually, but not orally.
-Unless permitted by the judge, proceedings in chambers may not be recorded or transmitted by any device or method.
-Conferences between counsel and client may be recorded with visual still images, but may not be recorded or transmitted by video or audio. - (2) Activities of the jury and images of jurors or prospective jurors in the courtroom and areas immediately adjacent thereto, or of sequestered jurors, may not be recorded or transmitted by any device or method, except that visual recording of trial participants that will necessarily include the seated jury may be permitted by the court on terms that will protect the identity of jurors.

-- (3) The court may permit, prohibit, terminate, limit, or postpone the recording or transmitting of all or any part of a proceeding, and the use of any device, in the courtroom and areas immediately adjacent thereto on the court's own motion or on the request of a party or witness in the proceeding.
+- (A) A participant may possess and use a device in a courtroom, including orally and visually recording and transmitting, subject to the general limits on use in paragraph (d)(1) and the excluded items in subdivision (e).
+The Court may preclude or limit use of a device by a participant as set forth in paragraph (e)(3). - (B) The Chief Justice may prohibit the use of a specific device in a particular location in the courtroom if the Justice finds that the use will disrupt the conduct of the proceeding. - (4) Nonparticipants.
+A nonparticipant may possess and use any device in a courtroom, subject to the general limits on use in paragraph (d)(1) and the excluded items in subdivision (e).
+Nonparticipants seeking to orally or visually record or transmit must comply with the placement designations and number limits made pursuant to (d)(2)(D). - (e) Limitations.
+Recording and transmission are subject to the general limits in subdivisions (c) and (d)(1) and the following further limitations: - (1) Devices may not be used to record or transmit during a recess or between hearings.
+During hearings, conferences between counsel and client may be recorded with visual still images, but may not be recorded or transmitted by video or audio. - (2) The Supreme Court may permit, prohibit, terminate, limit, or postpone the recording or transmitting of all or any part of a proceeding, and the use of any device, in the courtroom and areas immediately adjacent thereto on the Court's own motion or on the request of a party or witness in the proceeding.
 Upon notice to the parties, to the person requesting the order, to any person or entity designated by the media to be notified on behalf of all potentially interested members of the media, and to any person who has filed a request to be heard on this particular motion, the court must hold a prompt hearing on the motion.
-In acting under this provision, the court will consider the following factors: - the impact of recording or transmitting on the rights of the parties to a fair trial; - whether the private nature of testimony outweighs its public value; - the likelihood that physical, emotional, economic, or proprietary injury may be caused to a witness, a party, the alleged victim, or other person or entity; - the age, mental condition, and medical condition of the party, witness, or alleged victim; - whether sequestration of the jury, a delay in transmitting until a verdict has been rendered (if agreed upon by the media or person seeking to transmit), or some other means short of prohibition would protect the interests of the parties, witnesses, or other persons; - other good cause. - (4) A person seeking an order has the burden of persuading the court by a preponderance that the court should permit, prohibit, terminate, limit, or postpone the recording or transmission. - (f) Waiver.
-The court may waive specific limitations of this rule on request for good cause prior to the proceeding for which waiver is sought.
-Good cause may include the fact that there is a particularized public interest in the proceeding.
-If the court grants a participant or nonparticipant a waiver it may impose on that person any of the restrictions applicable to the media, including restrictions on the placement and operation of equipment and personnel.
+In acting under this provision, the Court will consider the following factors: - the impact of recording or transmitting on the rights of the parties to a fair hearing; - whether the private nature of the proceeding outweighs its public value; - the likelihood that physical, emotional, economic, or proprietary injury may be caused to a party or other person or entity; - other good cause. - (3) A person seeking an order has the burden of persuading the Court by a preponderance that the Court should permit, prohibit, terminate, limit, or postpone the recording or transmission.